 The View Definitions window lets you further refine a Machine ID / Group ID filter based on attributes contained on each machine-for example, the operating system type.
 Views provide administrators flexibility for machine management and reporting.
-View filtering is applied to all function pages by selecting a view from the Select View drop-down list on the Machine ID / Group ID Filter panel and clicking the green arrow icon.
-Any number of views can be created and shared with other administrators.
-Views are created by clicking the Edit button to the right of the Views drop-down list.
+View filtering is applied to all function pages by selecting a view from the Select View drop-down list on the Machine ID / Group ID Filter panel and clicking the green arrow clicking the green arrow clicking the green arrow clicking the green arrow clicking the Edit button to the right of the Views drop-down list.